-- 2.0 Overall grade point average - 30 Hours must be upper-level courses (300-400 level) - Grade of 'C' Minimum is required for all courses - 100% Of the major must be taken through Highlands College - 100 Hours must be completed through Highlands College - Co-Curricular All requirements must be satisfied - Graduation Application Submission of Degree Completion Application must be completed within the last semester of a student's anticipated graduation date
+- 120 Total hours - 2.0 Overall grade point average - 30 Hours must be upper-level courses (300-400 level) - Grade of 'C' Minimum is required for all courses - 100% Of the major must be taken through Highlands College - 100 Hours must be completed through Highlands College - Co-Curricular All requirements must be satisfied - Graduation Application Submission of Degree Completion Application must be completed within the last semester of a student's anticipated graduation date

-Important: This minor plan is effective for those starting in the fall of 2024.
+Important: This minor plan is effective for those starting in the fall of 2025.
 This minor plan will remain in effect for students who do not break enrollment or who do not change minors.

 Code Title Hours

 TECH 101 Technical Arts Foundations 3

 TECH 203 Production Technologies 3

 TECH 212 Live Video Production 3

-TECH 222 Church Audio 3

 TECH 232 Lighting for Worship 3

+TECH 302 Church Audio 3